The Pell Grant is awarded to undergraduate students, completing their first bachelor's degree. The amount you will receive depends on your:

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant can be awarded to undergraduate and graduate students.
 Students must intend to teach full-time, in high need subject areas, for at least four years at schools that serve students from low-income families.

 To be considered for this grant students must declare a TEACH Grant eligible major and meet one of the listed academic achievements.
 Additionally, undergraduates must be admitted in the Teacher Education Program within the College of Education before becoming eligible.
-For a detailed list of all requirements, review the link below.

 The TEACH grant can be awarded for up to $4,000 per academic year, depending upon enrollment.
 While funding is considered a grant (free money), if students do not meet their post-graduation teaching commitment, this grant converts to an unsubsidized loan, and interest is applied retroactively.